DaveGutHib/Project-Portfolio-3/README.md

 ![Banner image of game](/assets/images/Ultra_SF4_Banner.jpg)

-Street Fighter 4 is a game that released in 2008 in arcades to worldwide positive acclaim and ushered in a new era of growth and interest in the entire genre of fighting games which persists to this day.
+**Street Fighter 4** is a game that released in 2008 in arcades to worldwide positive acclaim and ushered in a new era of growth and interest in the entire genre of fighting games which persists to this day.

-It's final version, Ultra Street Fighter 4, released on Arcade machines, the Xbox 360 and the Playstation 3 in 2014, and remains a fan favourite to this day.
+It's final version, **Ultra Street Fighter 4**, released on Arcade machines, the Xbox 360 and the Playstation 3 in 2014, and remains a fan favourite to this day.

 The core of the game play revolves around damaging your opponent to deplete their health (sometimes referred to as HP or Health Points).
 ![Example of an Ultra combo](assets/images/combo_sako_gif.gif)